 When you have a problem with your voice, videostroboscopy is the state-of-the-art, diagnostic procedure for evaluating your vocal cords and diagnosing the problem.
-At Parkway ENT and Allergy, PA, David Sycamore, MD, performs videostroboscopy using only a topical anesthesia while you sit in a comfortable chair in the office.
+At Parkway ENT and Allergy, PA, the team performs videostroboscopy using only a topical anesthesia while you sit in a comfortable chair in the office.
 To learn if you’re a good candidate for videostroboscopy, call the office in Katy, Texas, or schedule an appointment online.

 Videostroboscopy is an advanced imaging procedure that allows Dr. Sycamore to examine your vocal cords.
 Normally, it’s impossible to see your vocal cords because they vibrate so rapidly.